-- Give each participant a piece of paper.
-Instruct them complete the sentence, "To me, Anne Frank means..."
-Take a group photo of everyone holding their photos! - Once you have taken the picture and completed the poster, you can share them on the Anne Frank Youth Network channel with Google hangouts.
+- Before ending the workshop, you can ask to the group to take a group selfie and complete the poster 'To us, Anne Frank means...' - Once you have taken the picture and completed the poster, you can share them on the Anne Frank Youth Network channel with Google hangouts.
 Please send a copy of the picture to youth@annefrank.nl, to have us share it on all Anne Frank House social media channels - The idea behind this is to make an online banner with all the youth actions of the Anne Frank network worldwide!
 Help us to make this unique!